ezsinehan/code-clash/README.md

 - **Load Testing and Optimization**: Conduct thorough load testing to identify performance bottlenecks and optimize both frontend and backend components.
 - **Scalable Infrastructure**: Transition to a scalable cloud infrastructure that can dynamically adjust to load changes, possibly using services like AWS, Azure, or Google Cloud.
 - **Caching and State Management**: Implement caching strategies and state management to reduce load times and improve user experience.
+- **External Hosting for Piston**: Choose a cloud provider and set up Piston on virtual machines or containers to ensure scalability and reliability.
+Implement load balancers, auto-scaling, and monitoring to efficiently manage the workload.

 ### Phase 5: Community and Ecosystem